kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 - `my_chat_app/` — containing the main application code, and
 - `send/` — containing a [script](../cookbook/writing_scripts.html).

-Each process directory contains:
+Rust process directories, like the ones here, contain:
 - `src/` - source files where the code for the process lives, and
-- `Cargo.toml` - other metadata for compiling that process.
+- `Cargo.toml` - the standard Rust file specifying dependencies, etc., for that process.

-The standard Rust `Cargo.toml` file which specifies dependencies is also included in `my_chat_app/` root.
+Another standard Rust `Cargo.toml` file, a [virtual manifest](https://doc.rust-lang.org/cargo/reference/workspaces.html#virtual-workspace) is also included in `my_chat_app/` root.
-It is exhaustively defined [here](https://doc.rust-lang.org/cargo/reference/manifest.html).

 Also within the package directory is a `pkg/` directory.
 The `pkg/` dirctory contains two files: